28nitin07/regform/public/markdown/FAQ.md

 5. If the issue persists, contact the relevant POC in the team for support

 ### Q: What browsers are supported?
-A: The registration platform works best with modern browsers including:
+The registration platform works best with modern browsers including:
 - Chrome (latest version)
 - Firefox (latest version)
 - Safari (latest version)